 - Preheat oven to 300 degrees F. Line a large baking sheet with parchment paper.

-- Add granulated sugar, brown sugar and salt to a bowl and stir to combine.
+- Add granulated sugar, brown sugar, cinnamon, and salt to a bowl and stir to combine.

 - In a separate large bowl, beat the egg white, vanilla, and water until stiff peaks form.